January 2, 2019

 In such cases, it's quite likely you may wish to parameterize your notebooks in order to run them with different initial values.
 The simplest way to achieve this is using environment variables, which you define before executing the notebook.

 Let's say we want to generate several reports for different dates; in the first cell of our notebook, we can pull this information from an environment variable, which we will name REPORT_DATE.
-The <code="language-python">report_date =
+The %env line magic makes it easy to assign the value of an environment variable to a Python variable.

 Then, to run the notebook (on UNIX systems) we can do something like this: